rahul-gharat/dronahq-docs/docs/reference-connectors/sap_hana.md

 ## Prerequisite

-### Authentication Requirements

-To establish a connection with your SAP HANA instance, you will require specific authentication credentials.
+1. To establish a connection with your SAP HANA instance, you will require specific authentication credentials.
 You have the choice of either of the following two credential options:
    - SAP HANA database username and password.
    - Alternative authentication methods (excluding AWS IAM authentication).

-### Connection Information
+2. Connection Details:
    - Hostname of the SAP HANA database.
    - Port number for database communication.
    - The designated database name within the SAP HANA host.

-### Enabling DronaHQ Access to SAP HANA
+3. Firewall Rules:
    - Set up your firewall settings to permit DronaHQ's IP whitelist for access to your SAP HANA host.

 Having these essential prerequisites in place will ensure a seamless integration of SAP HANA with DronaHQ, facilitating efficient data management and utilization without the need for AWS credentials.